martiabr/putti-plotter-plot/wfc/wfc.md

 - Experiment with bezier curves and possible 2 or 3 lines on each tile edge for a more choatic "shoelace" look
 - More variations of the standard tiles
 - "Infinite circuit" drawing?
+- Add border constraints.
+Such that we can generate grids with smooth borders.